seewoo5/seewoo5.github.io/_posts/2022-09-21-infinitude-of-primes-with-ABC-conjecture.md

 > **<ins>Theorem</ins>** (Euclid, ...)
 There are infinitely many primes.

-And here is an ABC conjecture[^1], which is one of the most important problems in number theory.
+And here's ABC conjecture[^1], which is one of the most important problems in number theory.

 > **<ins>ABC Conjecture</ins>** (Osterlé-Masser) For every $\epsilon > 0$, there exists $K_\epsilon > 0$ such that for all triples $(a, b, c)$ of coprime positive integers with $a +b = c$, we have
 >